 School Is School (Not an Extended Holiday)

-Admissions folks may also likely recalculate your grade point averages.
+Admissions officers may also likely recalculate your grade point averages.
 They will probably strip the extra little points you may get for honors or AP or IB courses.
 They do this so that they can really compare your performance against others in the same class in the same school.

 The fact you got a B in that AP US History course but that you got a “bump” in your GPA to make it “equal” an A does not wipe away the incontrovertible fact that you did not get an A in AP US History.
 College admissions officers are well aware of the shenanigans high schools engage in to reward students for taking hard courses.